skip to main content skip to search skip to footer skip to accessibility statement

 Physical and mental health

-It has been well documented that there is a close relationship between loneliness and heath and in 2022 people who said they had a physical and/or mental health diagnosis were over 3 times more likely to be chronically lonely than those who did not.
+It has been well documented that there is a close relationship between loneliness and health and in 2022 people who said they had a physical and/or mental health diagnosis were over 3 times more likely to be chronically lonely than those who did not.
 Being lonely or social isolated has an influence on our day-to-day activities which can include making it difficult to complete daily activities, being less active and higher chance of smoking.
 There can be a substantial damaging effect on an individual’s physical, mental and emotional health resulting in:

 • Increased risk of higher blood pressure